-“We’re looking to uncover where the law is lacking or might be improved to ensure healthy indoor environments, beginning with the issue of indoor radon exposure,” said Dr. Noah Quastel, research investigator, lawyer and fellow BC Lung Association Healthy Indoor Environment Program member.
+The BC Lung Association’s Healthy Indoor Environments Team is looking to uncover where the law is lacking or might be improved to ensure healthy indoor environments, beginning with the issue of indoor radon exposure.

 Increasing radon testing by making testing devices available FREE through local libraries.

 Recent BC community-level home radon testing campaigns have found radon levels to be twice as high previously thought by health authorities.
 To increase BC home radon testing and expand available data to more accurately map indoor radon exposure risk in BC - Health Canada, Simon Fraser University, radon-detector-maker Airthings and the BC Lung Association launched a ‘Library Radon Detector Lending’ pilot program in 2018 in North Vancouver and Sunshine Coast libraries.
 Using a simple-to-use, mobile-phone-sized device, library borrowers can find out if their home has unhealthy radon levels and if steps need taken to mitigate radon exposure health risks.
 The BC Lung Association hopes to see the program adopted by libraries province-wide.

 Helping ensure BC realtors tell their clients about radon.